paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md

 The Disaster Mitigation Act of 2000, referred to in subsec. (d)(2)(B)(ii), is Pub.
 L. 106–390, Oct.
 30, 2000, 114 Stat.
 1552.
 For complete classification of this Act to the Code, see Short Title of 2000 Amendment note set out under [section 5121 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5121&num=0&edition=prelim), The Public Health and Welfare, and Tables.

 #### Amendments
+2025—Subsec. (c)(2)(C).
+Pub.
+L. 118–272, § 1132(c)(1), added subpar.
+(C) and struck out former subpar.
+(C).
+Prior to amendment, text read as follows: “As part of a grant agreement under subparagraph (B), the Administrator shall require that each eligible subrecipient to which the State awards a grant under this section provides an assurance, with respect to the dam to be rehabilitated by the eligible subrecipient, that the dam owner will carry out a plan for maintenance of the dam during the expected life of the dam.”

+Subsec. (d)(2)(C).
+Pub.
+L. 118–272, § 1132(c)(2), substituted “for a project not including removal, obtain a commitment from the dam owner” for “commit”.

+Subsec. (e).
+Pub.
+L. 118–272, § 1132(c)(3), added subsec. (e) and struck out former subsec. (e) which related to floodplain management plans to reduce impacts of future flood events in areas protected by projects.

+Subsec. (g)(1)(A).
+Pub.
+L. 118–272, § 1132(c)(4)(A), substituted “Except as provided in subparagraph (C), any” for “Any”.

+Subsec. (g)(1)(C).
+Pub.
+L. 118–272, § 1132(c)(4)(B), added subpar.
+(C).

 2020—Subsec. (a).
 Pub.
 L. 116–260, § 132(b)(1), substituted “to States with dam safety programs” for “to non-Federal sponsors”.

 Subsec. (b).
 Pub.
 L. 116–260, § 132(b)(2), substituted “to a State may be used by the State to award grants to eligible subrecipients for” for “a project may be used for” in introductory provisions.